 Within the UK, gallantry awards are defined by four levels of gallantry and are further defined as operational or non-operational gallantry awards, i.e. not in contact with the enemy.
-The levels of award, shown below, also define the order of wear although some anomalies exist in these arrangements.
+The levels of award shown below also define the order of wear.

 Level 1 – VC / GC

 Level 3 – DSC / MC / DFC / AFC / QGM

 Level 4 – MID / QCB / QCBA

 There are strict rules surrounding the wearing of medals and decorations.
 The latest full list of the British Orders of Knighthood, decorations, medals and the order of wear for the United Kingdom, certain countries of the Commonwealth and in Overseas Territories can be found in The London Gazette, Supplement No 1 to Edition 62529 dated 10 January 2019.

 In determining which level of civilian award an individual should be nominated for, the Government issued ‘guidance’ rather than definitive instructions, based on the risk of death in the incident as follows:

 George Cross – over 90% risk of death